 Maybe they’re planning fewer activities and outings.
 It could be communicating less with you, or they could be rushing out the door at the end of their shift without having a really solid hand-off, or maybe they’re just paying less attention to detail in general.

-Whether you suspect your nanny could be quiet quitting, or you think that possibly something else could be going on with them, I recommend approaching your nanny with your observations.
+Whether you suspect your nanny could be quiet quitting, or you think that possibly something else could be going on with them, we recommend approaching your nanny with your observations.

 Keep these observations neutral and matter of fact.
 Don’t be accusatory!